-For more information about contaminated land please visit GOV.UK.
+For more information about contaminated land please visit GOV.UK - contaminated land.

 Under Part II A of the Environmental Protection Act 1990, all local authorities have a duty to inspect their land to identify where contamination is present.
 This is to ensure that the appropriate person (the polluter) is made to improve the land to a standard that makes it ‘suitable for its use’.
 We have written an inspection strategy which details how it intends to carry out its duties under this legislation.

 When an application is made to the council for planning permission, we check our records for historical land use and other environmental factors.
 If necessary, a condition will be added to the planning authorisation stating that a desktop study must be carried out into the condition of the land.